 Kelli is a vocal advocate for kids’ health in our state and can be heard and read frequently in statewide media.
 In 2019, she received the West Virginia Chapter, American Academy of Pediatrics’ Friend of Children Advocacy Award.
 She presents on the national and state levels to a variety of organizations about the health care needs of West Virginia’s kids.
 Most often, you can find her on Twitter.

-Andrea Darr is the Director of the West Virginia Center for Children’s Justice which promotes and supports a statewide trauma informed response to child maltreatment and children’s exposure to violence.
-The Center, housed in the Crimes Against Children Unit at the West Virginia State Police, streamlines resources and minimizes duplicative efforts to address challenges, barriers, gaps and needed improvements in working child maltreatment cases.
+Andrea Darr is the Director of the West Virginia Center for Children’s Justice, which promotes and supports a statewide trauma-informed response to child maltreatment and children’s exposure to violence.
+The Center, housed in the Crimes Against Children Unit at the West Virginia State Police, streamlines resources and minimizes duplicative efforts to address challenges, barriers, gaps, and needed improvements in working child maltreatment cases.
 The Center includes the WV Children’s Justice Task Force and the WV Handle with Care Initiative.
-Before devoting her work full time on children’s initiatives, Andrea served as the Coordinator of Victim Witness Services for the West Virginia Prosecuting Attorneys Institute from 2005-2015.
-In that capacity she coordinated with prosecution based victim witness assistance programs as well as community based programs to improve their collective knowledge concerning available resources and information and to establish a bridge between local, state and federal agencies regarding victim issues.
-Andrea has also worked in direct services with victims of crime, violence and abuse while serving as the Victim Advocate at the Kanawha County Prosecuting Attorney’s Office.
+Before devoting her work full time to children’s initiatives, Andrea served as the Coordinator of Victim Witness Services for the West Virginia Prosecuting Attorneys Institute from 2005-2015.
+In that capacity, she coordinated with prosecution-based victim witness assistance programs as well as community-based programs to improve their collective knowledge concerning available resources and information and to establish a bridge between local, state, and federal agencies regarding victim issues.
+Andrea has also worked in direct services with victims of crime, violence, and abuse while serving as the Victim Advocate at the Kanawha County Prosecuting Attorney’s Office.

 Candice Lefeber, MPH